allegro/blog/_posts/2021-10-22-async_programming_python.md

 base and target currencies and responds with a calculated output.
 In its simplest form it could have all the exchange rates hardcoded, so the operation is very fast and efficient.
-We can assume that such an application uses all the available processing power when processing requests.
+We can assume that such an application uses all the available processing power when handling requests.

 But in the next iteration we want our app to query another service for current rates instead of relying on hardcoded values.
 We will soon discover our app is